mark-nicepants/figma2flutter/example2/bin/tokens/README.md

 ## Remove spaces from theme names.
-Remove spaces from `$themes.json`  `names`.
+Remove spaces from  `names` fields in `$themes.json` .
 This is becaue the theme name becomes a class name.
 The alternative is to remove spaces and camel case.

 ```json
   {